umcu/clinlp/README.md

 ## Contact and contributing

 `clinlp` is very much still being shaped, so if you are enthusiastic about using or contributing to `clinlp`, please don't hesitate to contact us ([email](mailto:analytics@umcutrecht.nl) | [issue](https://github.com/umcu/clinlp/issues/new)).
-We would be very happy to get in touch about your ideas and needs, whether its from a (end) user, engineering or clincal perspective, and formulate a roadmap with next steps together.
+We would be very happy to get in touch about your ideas and needs, whether its from the perspective of an (end) user, engineer or clinician, and formulate a roadmap with next steps together.

 ## Getting started